French (FRNCH)

 Credits: 4.
 Contact Hours: Lecture 4.

 An accelerated introduction to reading, writing, listening comprehension, and speaking in French, within the context of Francophone cultures around the world.
-This course is the equivalent of FRNCH 1010 and 1020.
-Graduation Restrictions: A Student may apply either FRNCH 1010 and 1020 or FRNCH 1070 to graduation.
+This course is the equivalent of FRNCH 1010 and FRNCH 1020.
+Graduation Restrictions: A Student may apply either FRNCH 1010 and FRNCH 1020 or FRNCH 1070 to graduation.
 Meets International Perspectives Requirement.
 (Typically Offered: Fall, Spring)

 Credits: 4.
 Contact Hours: Lecture 4.

-Intermediate level development of reading, writing, listening comprehension, and speaking in French within the context of French culture.
+Intermediate-level development of reading, writing, listening comprehension, and speaking in French within the context of French culture.
 Meets International Perspectives Requirement.
 (Typically Offered: Fall)

 Credits: 4.
 Contact Hours: Lecture 4.